 The war that erupted on the Korean peninsula in June 1950 wasn't even given the designation of "war" at first.
 It was officially referred to as a "police action."
 But the fighting against Korean and Chinese communist forces was as bloody and deadly as any war the United States was ever involved in.
 And it was a war of uncertain purpose.
 When a cease-fire was finally signed in July 1953, Communist forces still occupied North Korea and controlled the North Korean government.

 This photo shows an American soldier of the 19th Infantry defending a position in Korea during the grim fighting of July 1950.
 It's from the website The Korean War, produced by B.L.
 Kortegaard.

-The Viet Nam War was another well-intentioned but confusing effort to stop the spread of communism in Asia.
+The Vietnam War was another well-intended but confusing effort to stop the spread of communism in Asia.
 The war provoked a determined anti-war movement in the United States and opened cultural and social fissures that still haven't been closed 35 years after the war ended in 1975.

 I have no doubt that the enemy Brown was fighting in Afghanistan means to do us harm and has to be fought.
 But his death calls to mind another quote from that Harper's Weekly issue of August 17, 1861.
 The quote is from the 19th-century English poet Walter Savage Landor: "I lament that there are those who can learn no lesson of humanity, unless we write it broadly with the point of the sword."

 NOTE: The photo at the top of this post shows the Tomb of the Unknown Soldier at Arlington National Cemetery.
 It was shot by Myron Davis for Life magazine in 1942.